zappajs/zappajs/docs/reference.md

 ### @emit

-Send a Socket.IO message to the local socket.
+Send a Socket.IO message to the client's socket, assuming the Express and the Socket.io sessions have been associated.

     @emit 'message', data